Pradeeptata0411/FasalTask/README.md

 <br>

 <h1>
-steps to run project 👇
+steps to run project 👇 <br>
-1.Download the zip
+1.Download the zip <br>
-2.Extract the project
+2.Extract the project <br>
-3.Open eclipse and ccilck on file and then click on existing maven project 4.wait for some time
+3.Open eclipse and ccilck on file and then click on existing maven project  <br>
+4.wait for some time <br>
-5.open my sql and create a database named fasalmovieapplication and change the password accordingly 6.Finaly open the bootdash board
+5.open my sql and create a database named fasalmovieapplication and change the password accordingly <br>
+6.Finaly open the bootdash board <br>
-7.Now right click on the project and click on restart the project
+7.Now right click on the project and click on restart the project <br>
 </h1>